Egypt eVisa Guide for Uruguay Citizens

 Tips for a Smooth Trip to Egypt for Uruguayans

-- Stay Connected: Buy a local SIM card at the airport to access reliable mobile data and navigation.
-Vodafone, Etisalat, and Orange offer competitive tourist packages.
+- Stay Connected: Buy a local SIM card at the airport for easy internet access and navigation.

-- Respect Local Customs: Avoid public displays of affection and ask permission before photographing people.
-Follow etiquette when visiting mosques and religious sites.
+- Respect Local Customs: Avoid public displays of affection and ask before taking photos of people or religious sites.

-- Use Registered Transportation: Stick to official taxis or ride apps like Uber and Careem in cities to avoid overcharging and ensure your safety.
+- Use Trusted Transport: Choose official taxis or ride apps like Uber or Careem in cities.

 Frequently Asked Questions (FAQs)